-Siblings!
-For some lucky families, having a bunch of adult siblings gather around and plan how to take care of Mom and Dad as their parents’ health begins to fail is a great comfort.
-For some families, siblings who never got along as kids and have had little to do with each other as adults being thrown together to make touchy decisions is disastrous.
+For some lucky families, having all adult siblings gather around and plan how to take care of Mom and Dad as their parents’ health begins to fail is a great comfort.
+For other families, things can take a disastrous turn when siblings who never got along as kids and have had little to do with each other as adults are thrown together to make caregiving decisions.

 Option 1: Geriatric Care Manager

 For discordant siblings who each are unable or unwilling to agree on a plan of care, hiring a geriatric care manager (GCM) is a great option.
 These elder care professionals are often social workers or nurses who specialize in assessing a senior’s needs and coordinating the care and resources necessary to help them maintain a high quality of life.
 While GCMs do not actually provide hands-on care, they use their expertise to create an appropriate care plan for a senior and coordinate the provision of all aspects of it, whether by family members or hired elder care services.